 Food and community go hand-in-hand at Penn.
 While potlucks on campus are always popular, Penn Appétit’s potlucks garnered particular interest.
 With 21 issues of Penn Appétit and counting, and a beautiful Instagram page featuring delicious food, there was plenty to be excited about when several members of Penn Appétit’s board decided to launch Supper Club.
 Seeking to engage more broadly across campus, Supper Club is a pop-up themed weekly potluck on campus open to all.
 Whether you chose to bring your own dish or just contribute $5, Supper Club guarantees good company and delicious food.

-Penn’s 12 College Houses are dynamic communities that reflect the spirit of the University and the varied interests of its people.
-And with many great dining choices on and around campus, meals are central to collaboration and culture here.
+Penn’s 12 College Houses are dynamic communities that reflect the spirit of the University.
+In our thriving residential community, professors and graduate students live among undergraduates, offering mentorship, support, and collaboration all within a lively campus living environment.
+With so many great and diverse dining choices on and around campus, meals are central to collaboration and culture here.

 Learn more about Penn's Housing and Dining.